ROL4ND909/movie-search/README.md

 I used the npx create-react-app as a starter.
 For css I switched to Sass combined with the methodology of [CUBE css](https://piccalil.li/blog/cube-css/).
 For state managment I used redux

-You can see it live at my [github page](https://rol4nd909.github.io/movie-search/#/)

 ## Available Scripts